athulsudheesh/RPkg.jl/README.md

 **Note: `RPkg` supports installation via CRAN and GitHub**
 - To install packages from CRAN, `RPkg.add("pkgname")`
   - If you want to install multiple packages, `RPkg.add("Pkg1", "Pkg2", "Pkg3")`
-- To install packages from GitHub URL,you first need to install `devtools` using `RPkg`, then using the `RPkg.add("username/reponame")` syntax you can install the package from GitHub repo.
+- To install packages from GitHub URL, you first need to install `devtools` using `RPkg`, then using the `RPkg.add("username/reponame")` syntax you can install the package from GitHub repo.
   - For rg., if you want to install the package from [https://github.com/ralmond/CPTtools](https://github.com/ralmond/CPTtools), then after having the devtools insalled you can use `RPkg.add("ralmond/CPTtools")` to get `CPTtools` insalled.